Classic Voyage North: Bergen - Kirkenes

 Welcome to Lofoten

 That afternoon, the ship enters the Lofoten archipelago.
-The 1,000 metre-high Lofoten Wall is a stunning sight that seems to stretch for miles on the horizon.
+The 1,000 metre-high Lofoten Wall is a stunning sight on the horizon, as if there to welcome us.

 Stamsund is home to one of the largest fishing fleets in the islands and busiest between January and April when Arctic cod, known locally as skrei, swim from the Barents Sea in the north down to Vestfjord to spawn.